-Where the statutory approval for a project is subject to a biodiversity offset approval condition, proponents must develop a biodiversity offset plan outlining how offsets will be designed and delivered in accordance with this policy and the NT Offsets Framework.
-A biodiversity offset plan must be approved by the decision maker in accordance with the approval condition, this policy and the Administrative Guidelines.
-In general, the plan must be approved prior to the impacts which are being offset occurring.
-In approving a biodiversity offset plan, the decision maker will determine whether the offset design and delivery requirements established by this policy and associated technical guidelines have been met, and may seek independent assessment where required.
+Where the statutory approval for a project is subject to a biodiversity offset approval condition, proponents must develop a biodiversity offset plan outlining how offsets will be designed and delivered in accordance with this Policy and the NT Offsets Framework.
+A biodiversity offset plan must be approved by the decision maker in accordance with the approval condition, this Policy and the Administrative Guidelines.
+The plan must be approved prior to the impacts which are being offset occurring.
+In approving a biodiversity offset plan, the decision maker will determine whether the offset design and delivery requirements established by this Policy and associated Technical Guidelines have been met, and may seek independent assessment where required.